 Indigenous to India and China, the consumption of green tea is common all across the world.
 Green tea is highly acclaimed for the nutritional benefits, linked with it.
 Even though, the significance of this plant is very much high in almost all the countries, however, it is gaining more and more importance in the United States.

-When it comes to beverages, tea is said to be the second most consumed after water.
-Though, 20% of which is taken as green.
+When it comes to beverages, tea is said to be the second most consumed after water. top diet pill for women 2017 Though, 20% of which is taken as green.
 Tea is produced from the leaf buds and leaves of Camellia sinensis bush.
 To what degree the leaves of camellia sinesis bush are oxidized is something that settles the kind of tea!

 However, when it comes to green tea, the kind is simply brewed from un-oxidized leaves which make it the least processed tea and thereby, more advantageous amongst all.